About The Africa Higher Education Centers of Excellence (ACE) Project

 (iii) a systematic and detailed evaluation of proposals by independent African and international experts according to pre-defined criteria.

-ACE Impact Project Partnership
+ACE Impact Project Partnerships

 As of February 2020, two key partnerships for the ACE Impact Project had been established.